wp-plugins/website-popups/readme.txt

 This plugin lets you create Popups and add them to standalone Wordpress pages or embed them where you like.
 Get new leads, improve conversion rates, and manage all your popups in one place.

 **Free Trial & Pricing**
-A 14-day free trial is available on all annual plans, after which pricing starts at $45/month.
+A 14-day free trial is available on all annual plans, after which pricing starts at just $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

 **Also Includes:**
 Website Forms: A tool that makes it easy to build, publish and a/b test forms on your website, blog or facebook page, using flexible, mobile-responsive templates.